bpradipt/sevabrata/README.md

 - Verify file paths are correct (case sensitive)

 **Admin panel not loading:**

 - Check browser console for errors
 - Ensure campaign files are accessible
 - Try refreshing the page
-- Check if opening via HTTP server (not file:// protocol for full functionality)

 **Images not showing:**

 - Verify image files are in assets/ folder
 - Check file names match exactly (case sensitive)
 - Ensure image files are not corrupted